larryhastings/big/README.md

 If `pattern` is not an `re.Pattern` object, it's compiled with `re.compile(pattern, flags=flags)`.

-If `invert` is true, returns the opposite-- filters out lines that match `pattern`.
+If `invert` is true, returns the opposite--filters out lines that match `pattern`.

 For more information, see the deep-dive on
 [**`lines` and lines modifier functions.**](#lines-and-lines-modifier-functions)